v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-1-devworkstation.md

 Find the Azure Game Development VM offering in the Azure Marketplace and create a VM.

 1. Fill in your **Subscription**, **Resource Group**, and **Region**.
-2. The Game Developer VM currently ships on N-series VMs, so please ensure you have enough quota on these SKUs.
+2. The Game Development VM currently ships on N-series VMs, so please ensure you have enough quota on these SKUs.
 For information on checking and requesting quota, please see [this page](/azure/azure-portal/supportability/per-vm-quota-requests).
 3. Select your **VM size**.
 For the demo, you can use the default VM choice.
 4. Fill in the **VM name**, **admin name**, and **password**.
 For operating system, either Windows 10 or Windows Server 2019 works well, and the choice depends more on what you have a license for.
 5. Go to the next step: **Game Developer Tools**.